Introduction to DM’s Code Style Guides¶

 - MUST and SHALL

-- mean that there may exist valid reasons in particular circumstances to ignore a particular Rule, but the full implications must be understood and carefully weighed before choosing a different course.
-The developer needs to petition the lead developer to acquire explicit approval to contravene the Rule.
+- There may exist valid reasons in particular circumstances to ignore a particular Rule, but the full implications must be understood and carefully weighed before choosing a different course.
+The developer needs to petition the DM Software Architect to acquire explicit approval to contravene the Rule.

 - MUST NOT and SHALL NOT